 - Street parades, costumes, masks, music, food stands

-- Every city does it differently—but La Vega is the legend
+- Every city does it differently — that’s part of the magic

 Best places to experience it

-Santo Domingo: big parade + easy logistics for travelers
+- Santo Domingo: big parade energy + easiest logistics for travelers

 Where to stay for Carnival

-- La Vega: stay nearby (or day-trip from Santo Domingo if you’re organized)
+If you’re doing La Vega, you can stay nearby or day-trip from Santo Domingo if you’re organized and start early.

-Local tip: Carnival crowds are fun, but pickpocketing can happen in any big crowd—keep your phone tight, and don’t carry “everything” on parade days.
+Local tip: Carnival crowds are fun, but pickpocketing can happen in any big crowd.
+Keep your phone tight, use a small bag you can wear in front, and don’t carry “everything” on parade days.

 2) Semana Santa (Holy Week) — Late March / Early April 2026